Prospects for device-independent quantum key distribution: Security proof outline

-Recall that the protocol aborts during parameter estimation if the observed statistics lie outside of some range of accepted values.
-Since we have imposed the collective-attacks assumption, in each round we have some well-defined single-round state $\rho_{\qA \qB \qE}$ and possible measurements $\pvm_{a|x}, \pvm_{b|y}$.
-Now note that there are two exhaustive possibilities for the corresponding parameters $\tr{\Gamma_j(\pvm_{a|x},\pvm_{b|y}) \rho_{\qA \qB}}$ (see~\eqref{eq:bellop}), which we state slightly informally as: \begin{enumerate} \item They lie ``close to'' the range of values accepted in parameter estimation.\footnote{To avoid confusion, note that this sense of ``close to'' should not be conflated with the previously mentioned tolerance for deviations from the honest behaviour.
+With this in mind, let us suppose that the accept condition in parameter estimation is that for every $j$, the \emph{statistic} corresponding to an ``estimate'' of $\tr{\Gamma_j(\pvm_{a|x},\pvm_{b|y}) \rho_{\qA \qB}}$ (we remain slightly informal about exactly how the statistic is computed) lies inside some interval $[\constr_j^\mathrm{min},\constr_j^\mathrm{max}]$.
+Now choose some value $\dsou>0$ (we shall shortly discuss the significance of this value), and note that there are two exhaustive possibilities for the \emph{parameters} $\tr{\Gamma_j(\pvm_{a|x},\pvm_{b|y}) \rho_{\qA \qB}}$: \begin{enumerate} \item $\tr{\Gamma_j(\pvm_{a|x},\pvm_{b|y}) \rho_{\qA \qB}} \notin [\constr_j^\mathrm{min}-\dsou,\constr_j^\mathrm{max}+\dsou]$ for at least one $j$ \item $\tr{\Gamma_j(\pvm_{a|x},\pvm_{b|y}) \rho_{\qA \qB}} \in [\constr_j^\mathrm{min}-\dsou,\constr_j^\mathrm{max}+\dsou]$ for all $j$ \end{enumerate} Qualitatively, case~\ref{case:accept} is just the statement that the true parameter values lie ``$\dsou$-close to''\footnote{To avoid confusion, note that this sense of ``close to'' should not be conflated with the previously mentioned tolerance for deviations from the honest behaviour (which in this notation is essentially captured by the difference between $\constr_j^\mathrm{min}$ and $\constr_j^\mathrm{max}$).
 They are distinct parameters --- informally, the former describes deviations from the accepted set of values, while the latter describes deviations from the honest behaviour, or in other words it \emph{defines} the accepted set of values.
-In our detailed security proofs later, we will denote them as $\delta_\mathrm{IID}$ and $\dtol$ respectively.} \item The above does not hold. \end{enumerate} In case~\ref{case:abort}, by exploiting the IID assumption it is a straightforward exercise in classical statistics to show that the protocol aborts with high probability (given suitable choices for the number of test rounds and the deviation outside the accepted values).
+In our detailed security proofs later, the latter will be quantified by a parameter $\dtol$ (distinct from $\dsou$), which we will use to basically take $\constr_j^\mathrm{min}=\constr_j^{\mathrm{exp}}-\dtol$, $\constr_j^\mathrm{max}=\constr_j^{\mathrm{exp}}+\dtol$ for some ``expected'' parameter value $\constr_j^{\mathrm{exp}}$.} the range of values accepted in parameter estimation, while case~\ref{case:abort} is simply the complement of this possibility.
+In case~\ref{case:abort}, by exploiting the IID assumption it is a straightforward exercise in classical statistics to show that the protocol aborts with high probability (given suitable choices for the number of test rounds and the value of $\dsou$).
 This implies the secrecy definition~\eqref{eq:secrecy} is trivially satisfied in that case, due to the $\pr{\mathrm{accept}}$ prefactor.
 Hence the rest of this proof sketch is devoted to case~\ref{case:accept}, which is rather more involved (essentially, we will need bounds on the trace-distance term in~\eqref{eq:secrecy} rather than merely $\pr{\mathrm{accept}}$ alone).
 However, we will not immediately need to use the fact that we are in case~\ref{case:accept} --- instead, we shall first find some way to express the key length $\lkey$ in terms of single-round quantities.